-- Construction of floor area is often 10% to 12% larger than that of a load-bearing wall in an RCC framed structure, therefore, such a building is ideally economical where the worth of the land may be very excessive.
+- Construction of floor area is often 10% to 12% which is larger than that of a load-bearing wall, therefore such a building is ideally economical where the worth of the land may be very excessive.

-- It is very easy to change the internal plan of a room, bathroom, WC, etc. by changing the actual position of the partition walls which ultimately gives more freedom in planning.
+- It is very easy to change the internal plan of a room, bathroom, WC, etc. by changing the actual position of the partition wall which ultimately gives more freedom in planning.

 - Monolithic construction will be adopted to withstand shocks and vibrations more effectively than load-bearing walled buildings.

 - Normal earthquake effects can be resisted by offering the mandatory design.